 Optional Full Day Kindergarten Program

-We are pleased to offer two JK and two SK classes starting September 2017.
+We are pleased to offer two JK and two SK classes for September 2018.
 Class sizes are currently small with excellent, certified, caring Christian teachers leading them.
-Contact email@example.com for details on how your child could benefit from Kindergarten education at Beacon Christian School.
+Contact firstname.lastname@example.org for details on how your child could benefit from Kindergarten education at Beacon Christian School.

 You are your child’s first and most important teacher!
 Your child has learned an incredible amount before coming to school.
 At Beacon, we hope to partner with you to continue this lifelong journey of learning.

 Here’s a look at some core features of our kindergarten program…